 Alex, who is very tall, is a good chess player.

-- In many situations, you can omit pronouns in relative clauses.
-You can learn more about this topic by reading our post on how to omit correctly that, who, or which.
+- In many situations, you can omit the pronoun in a relative clause.
+You can learn more about how to omit correctly that, who, or which.

 - The waiter who served us was rude.

 - What was the name of the person who came yesterday?

 - The man who was carrying a suitcase was very polite.